YB-Yap/APUCarParkingSystem/README.md

 - To subscribe for a monthly season parking.
 - To check the subscription date and expiry date of subscribed season parking.
 - To terminate season parking subscription.
-- To search for empty parking space before charging when the parking area is full for 15 minutes.
+- *TBT* To search for empty parking space before charging when the parking area is full for 15 minutes.

 APU Car Parking System allows **admin**,
 - **DONE** To login and logout from the system.
-- *WIP* To check the availability of car parking areas.
+- *TBT* To check the availability of car parking areas.
 - To check all records.
 - To check all subscription.
 - To modify overall subscription capacity.